 - In the original Clerks it applies to Randal (who even says as much), and possibly to Jay and Bob.
 In the second film Dante comes around to the same point of view.

-- As the page quote indicates, Peter LaFleur, the main character of Dodgeball, is one of these, contrasted with his antagonist White, who takes "you should not be satisfied with yourself" to unhealthy extremes.
+- Peter LaFleur, the main character of DodgeBall: A True Underdog Story, is one of these, contrasted with his antagonist White, who takes "you should not be satisfied with yourself" to unhealthy extremes.

 - At the beginning of Music and Lyrics, former eighties pop star Alex Fletcher, if not exactly happy, is at least comfortably resigned to his life of comfortable relative obscurity as a 'happy has-been'.
 Curiously, his love interest Sophie also never really demonstrates much desire to improve herself either, but in her case it's more out of a lack of self-confidence: a cruel novel written by a vindictive ex-lover which portrayed her as talentless and derivative and which went on to be a bestseller pretty much destroyed her faith in her ability to write.
 Both are prompted throughout the movie to get out their respective ruts and start yearning for more things than theme-park gigs and watering plants.